staszekz/StaszekZ/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Typescript and tests.
+- 🌱 I’m currently continue learning Typescript and tests.
 - :globe_with_meridians: Website: www.staszek.ovh